A program for outdoor fitness trainers in Casey

-Under the ‘Skip the Permit’ pilot program, you can use specific areas in the following parks for outdoor fitness training (free of charge):
+Under the ‘Skip the Permit’ program, you can use specific areas in the following parks for outdoor fitness training (free of charge):

 The Victorian Government has committed to improving small businesses’ dealings with state and local governments.
 In 2020, the Government and the regulatory system was able to respond quickly to changes in circumstances.
 Struggling small businesses were provided with support, including fee relief and relaxations in rules that allowed them to keep trading.
 The Victorian Government is investigating options to extend some of these regulatory changes and make further changes to help small businesses, including automating or removing approvals for some low-risk activities.
 As part of this ‘automatic approvals’ program, the Victorian Government is partnering with the City of Casey to make it easier to use public parks for outdoor fitness training.
-Under the ‘Skip the permit’ pilot program, the City of Casey has proactively identified public parks that can be used for outdoor fitness training.
+Under the ‘Skip the permit’ program, the City of Casey has proactively identified public parks that can be used for outdoor fitness training.
 All those wishing to use these parks for outdoor fitness training will need to do is fill out a streamlined form from Service Victoria.
-This pilot program will run for up to 12 months.
-The results of the pilot will be used to evaluate whether the automatic approvals program should be rolled out more broadly.
+This program will run for up to 12 months.
+The results of this will be used to evaluate whether the automatic approvals program should be rolled out more broadly.